Koowheel Hover Shoes – Insane New Hover Skates For All Ages!

 We recommend hover shoes – will YOU be trying them?

-Koowheel Hovershoes come with a price tag of $389.99.
-Not on the cheap side, but the shoes provide plenty of fun and are an awesome upgrade to the hoverboard, skateboard or roller skates, despite being a bit more expensive.
+These electric rideables come with a price tag of [amazon_link asins=’B07CZV53F1′ template=’PriceLink’ store=’electricridessg-20′ marketplace=’US’ link_id=’4999713b-d6d9-11e8-9b09-933f7c5ea24c’].
+Not on the cheap side, but the shoes provide plenty of fun and are an awesome upgrade to the self balancing scooter, electric scooter, skateboard or roller skates, despite being a bit more expensive.

 Koowheel built these shoes with premium materials and safe UL certified batteries – these unique electric roller freeline hoverskates are built to last and deliver.
 It is worth mentioning that the product isn’t scratchproof, but that’s the same for most rideables.

-If you’re looking for something new to try and are tired of your hoverboard or skateboard (or want a gift for your kids that you KNOW will be well received) Koowheel Hovershoes are a good bang for your buck, especially seeing as there are other brands charging almost $100 more for almost the exact same product.
+If you’re looking for something new to try that’s easy to operate (or want a gift for your kids that you KNOW will be well received) these skate type shoes are a good bang for your buck.
 And they’re also a gift that the whole family can enjoy.
+Last but certainly not least, their customer service is pretty good – if you have any issue with your product just get in touch with them and they’ll help you out.

-I hope you’ve found my Koowheel Hovershoes review helpful, if you’ve tried them yourself or have any questions I’d love to hear from you.
+I hope you’ve found this Koowheel electric skateboard review helpful, if you’ve tried them yourself or have any questions I’d love to hear from you.
 Just comment in the box below.